* Coaster Enthusiasts of Canada *

 PERMISSION FROM THE AUTHOR ©

-By the early 1860s, the zoo grounds covered 40 hectares with many fine flowers & ornamental trees, picnic areas, statues, walking paths, The Glass House (which contained a greenhouse with an aviary, aquarium, & museum of stuffed animals & birds), a pond, a bridge over a waterfall, an artificial lake with a fountain, a wood-ornamented greenhouse, a forest area, and enclosures & buildings.
+By the early 1860s, the zoo grounds covered 40 hectares with many fine flowers and ornamental trees, picnic areas, statues, and walking paths.
+Also there were the Glass House (which contained a greenhouse with an aviary, aquarium, and a museum of stuffed animals & birds), a pond, a bridge over a waterfall, an artificial lake with a fountain, a wood-ornamented greenhouse, a forest area, and other enclosures and buildings.

-The zoo came to house bears, beavers, caribou, cranes, Spanish, Mexican & American deer, foxes, Egyptian geese, heron, leopards, lizards, mink, monkeys, ostriches, otter, peacocks, parrots, pigeons, pheasants, a polar bear, seals, snakes, Chinese swans, tigers, turtles, walrus, wolves, and a further assortment birds, fish and reptiles from world-wide locations.
+The zoo came to house bears, beavers, caribou, cranes, Spanish, Mexican, and American deer, foxes, Egyptian geese, heron, leopards, lizards, mink, monkeys, ostriches, otter, peacocks, parrots, pigeons, pheasants, a polar bear, seals, snakes, Chinese swans, tigers, turtles, walrus, wolves, and a further assortment birds, fish and reptiles from world-wide locations.
+Andrew would supply from his collection to European royality including the King of Italy and Prince of Wales.

 All this lead to Spencer Baird of The American Smithsonian Museum recommending to New York's Central Park to offer him a post at their zoo.
-After a delay, Downs accepted and at a final farewell party, auctioned his property & collection on May 28, 1868.
-One source gives 1867, but this is likely wrong because a large Natal Day celebration was held in the park in 1867.
-Halifax Natal day is traditionally held in August, so the park couldn't have been sold before that.
-Even if Natal Day was at one time held on the anniversary of the June 21st, 1749 founding of Halifax, that would still place it after a May 1867 auction date.
+After a delay, Downs accepted and, at a final farewell party, he auctioned his property and collection on May 28, 1868.
+One source gives 1867, but this is likely wrong because a large celebration was held in the park in 1867 to commemorate the 1749, June 21st founding of Halifax, so the park would not have been sold before that.
 Most of the estate's items went to a Mr. Doull for somewhere between $8,000 and $10,000.

-After three months in New York, Andrew Downs resigned from his post due to a disagreement with the park commissioner and returned to Halifax.
+After three months in New York, Andrew Downs resigned from his post due to a disagreement with the park commissioner, whereupon he returned to Halifax.
 He bought a new property near his old and in 1869 opened a new zoological gardens.
 This was not as successful and closed in July of 1872 due to financial hardship.
-I suspect part of the reason was the fact that it had taken Downs years to gather all his specimens and I doubt that he was able to attain the level of the first gardens in only two years.
-So the public likely became less interested and declining patronship would have caused the closure.
-After this, Downs lived in retirement while maintaining connections with the various naturalist societies until his death in 1892 at age 80 or 81.
+Part of the reason may have been the fact that it had taken Downs decades to gather all his specimens and its doubtful that he was able to attain the inventory of the first gardens in only two years.
+If so, the public likely became less interested, so declining patronship could have caused the closure.
+After this, Downs lived in retirement on Agricola Street in Halifax.
+He maintained connections with the various naturalist societies until his death in 1892 at age 80 or 81.

 Today, the area has been built up and is part of Halifax proper.
-Dutch Village Road is a four-lane street and along it are the aforementioned HRM building and some residences.
-A few narrow, winding streets permeate further into the area and up into the hills.
-Nestled in amongst the streets & trees and perched on those hills are more residences, built on land once occupied by the first zoo on the continent.
+The land right next to the head of the Northwest Arm's head is currently occupied by The Armdale Traffic Circle.
+As stated earlier, part of the former Dutch Village Road is now four-lane Joseph Howe Drive that runs northwest from the Circle.
+A portion of Downs' had been at the site of today's 2760 Joseph Howe Drive where a structure stands called the "Craigmore", a business building that, in part, houses offices for the IWK medical facilities.
+Near it are some residences and a few narrow, winding streets that permeate farther into the area and up into the hills.
+Nestled in amongst the streets and trees, and perched on those hills are more homes, built on land once occupied by the first professional zoo on the continent.

 Return to the